Moz vs Ahrefs — Which is Better?

 Moz vs Ahrefs: pros and cons summary

-Reasons to use Moz instead of Ahrefs
+Reasons I would use Moz instead of Ahrefs

 • It lets you do some rank tracking without using up a project / campaign slot.